bryanmcquade/scroll-to-css-selector/README.md

 ## Proposed Solution

-We propose generalizing [existing support](https://html.spec.whatwg.org/multipage/browsing-the-web.html#find-a-potential-indicated-element) for scrolling to elements as part of a navigation, by adding support for specifying a CSS selector in the fragment of a web page URL, and using the element specified by the CSS selector as the "[indicated part of the document](https://html.spec.whatwg.org/multipage/browsing-the-web.html#the-indicated-part-of-the-document)".
+We propose generalizing [existing support](https://html.spec.whatwg.org/multipage/browsing-the-web.html#find-a-potential-indicated-element) for scrolling to elements as part of a navigation, by adding support for specifying a CSS selector in the fragment of a web page URL, and using the element specified by the CSS selector as the [indicated part of the document](https://html.spec.whatwg.org/multipage/browsing-the-web.html#the-indicated-part-of-the-document).
 The user agent would then follow the existing logic for [scrolling to the fragment identifier](https://html.spec.whatwg.org/multipage/browsing-the-web.html#scroll-to-the-fragment-identifier) as part of performing a navigation.

 This extends the existing support for scrolling to anchor elements with name attributes, as well as DOM elements with ids, to scrolling to other elements in a web page.